 At Costco I once bought a very large jar of jalapeños and even many sorry episodes of the side effects of them and a few years, I realized that it was not a wise choice.

 Once we’ve reflected on an issue, we don’t have to repeat every step of the thinking process when we’re faced with it again.

 We’ve got mental road markers from having been there before.
 We clarify the big picture.

 Reflective thinking encourages us to go back and spend time pondering what we have done and what we have seen.
 To keep from making the same mistake over and over, you must stop and examine the process that led to it.

-They say we learn by experience.
-No, we learn from evaluated experience.
-And experience becomes valuable when it informs and equips us.
+We learn from evaluated experience; and experience becomes valuable when it informs and equips us to make wise choices.